 1.2 This statement sets out how SAM handles your Personal Data when you apply for or receive our products and services, commence a trading relationship with us or visit the SAM Website, including when and why Personal Data is collected, used and disclosed.

 1.3 For the purposes of this statement, "Personal Data" means any information relating to an identified or identifiable natural person.
-An identifiable person is one who can be identified, directly or indirectly, in particular by reference to an identification number or to one or more factors specific to his physical, physiological, genetic, mental, economic, cultural, or social identity of that natural person.
+An identifiable person is one who can be identified, directly or indirectly, in particular by reference to an identification number or to one or more factors specific to the physical, physiological, genetic, mental, economic, cultural, or social identity of that natural person.

 1.4 SAM is the data controller in respect of your Personal Data, which means that we are the entity responsible for determining the purposes and means of processing your Personal Data.
 You will find contact details of our Data Protection Officer at the end of this statement, which you can use if you have any questions about this statement, including how to access or update your Personal Data or to make a complaint.